RyanFleck/Manuals/content/tools/snowflake.md

 SPs cannot be called in SQL statements, but _can_ make use of the Snowpark API. **The primary goal is to cause side effects in the system.**

-### JavaScript Stored Procedures {#javascript-stored-procedures}

-There exists a [JavaScript Stored Procedures API](https://docs.snowflake.com/en/developer-guide/stored-procedure/stored-procedures-api) that provides a
-`snowflake` object for use within stored procedures written with JS, enabling branching, looping, error handling, and the dynamic creation of SQL statements.

 ## User Defined Functions (UDFs) {#user-defined-functions--udfs}